brandtamos/hyperfixed-discord-bot/docs/faq.md

 A: It separates the command description from the actual output.
 Format: `!addcommand name description | output`

 ### Q: Can I use custom commands to give roles?
 A: No, custom commands only send text responses.
-For roles, use the built-in pronoun reaction system.
+For individual role assignment, use the built-in pronoun reaction system.
+For bulk role management, MOD users can use `!addrole` commands.

 ### Q: What bully commands are available?
 A: Any command matching the pattern `!*ully` works (e.g., `!bully`, `!wully`, `!cully`, `!dully`).
 The bot replaces letters in the output based on the command used.